datafaker-net/datafaker/docs/documentation/custom-providers.md

 Wasp
 ```

-**Usafe of weigted random selector is in the POC stage and is currently available only for custom hardcoded providers.**
+> **Usage of weigted random selector is in the POC stage and is currently available only for custom hardcoded providers.**

 To use a random selector based on weights, you can do the following: